devendersatija/IoT-Cognito-Setup/README.md

 LambdaPermission | Allowing cognito to invoke pre-sign up lambda SecretResourcePolicy | Resource policy for the secret created, deny access to all IPs except the resource IP

+## Outputs
-## Following outputs will be generated which can be used by device to connect securely
-Key | Description
+Following outputs will be generated which can be used by device to connect securely Key | Description
 ------------ | -------------
 CognitoIdentityPoolID | ID for Cognito Identity Pool CognitoUnAuthRole | Role ARN for unauthenticated IAM role RootCA | Download instructions to get Amazon RootCA certificate SecretName | Name of the secret in AWS Secrets Manager

+## Client Connection
+Use the provided sample setup.py script which authenticates via cognito identities to get temporary credentials and publish data over MQTT.